espenhermansen/kube_challenge_log_mon/README.md

 ## Go back to Kibana and verify

 Log into Kibana and verify logs
-You can go to discover and create index pattern
+You can go to discover and create index pattern based on filebeats

 ![image](https://user-images.githubusercontent.com/22987121/147785446-853afee0-7681-45e4-864f-033f909d5ecf.png)